FMR graduates its first Youth Empowerment Program participants

 If you visited the FMR office on a Tuesday in early August, you might have seen monarch butterflies, caterpillars and chrysalises in mesh cages.
 You might have spotted a baby painted turtle nestled in a yogurt container, jars of Mississippi and Minnesota river water and pictures of aquatic invasive species.

-All of these represent our first-ever Youth Empowerment Program participants' capstone projects.
+All of these represent our first-ever Youth Empowerment Program (now the Environmental Stewardship Institute) participants' capstone projects.
 Over the course of eight weeks this summer, FMR staff worked with a group of high school students to explore environmental topics, increase job skills, meet professionals in the environmental field and complete their own independent projects.
 And of course, we topped off the experience with a canoe trip down the Mississippi.

 Why we started the Youth Empowerment Program